 Her teaching career began at Norberry School in St. Vital and then entered the Sisters of the Holy Names of Jesus and Mary.
 She studied for two years in Montreal, returned, and continued to teach high school for the next seven years in Winnipeg, Flin Flon and St. Boniface.

 MacNamara resumed her studies in the Faculty of Law at the University of Manitoba in 1971.
 Her LLB was awarded in 1974.

 While living and working in the inner city, MacNamara became intimately acquainted with the youth of the area.
 She had a great deal of respect for these young people and knew that solutions to their problems and the power to bring about change in their lives rested within them.
 What they needed was a chance to make their dreams come true.

 In January 1976 Rossbrook House officially opened its doors.
 Its staff were drawn from the youth of the area.
 Together they created a “home away from home,” providing recreation, education, training, employment, socialization, and vocational and legal counseling.

 In 1978, she was named “Native Citizen of the Year,” the first non-Native person thus honoured.
 In 1983, she was presented with the University of Manitoba Distinguished Service Award and the Solicitor General’s Crime Prevention Award.
 She was awarded the Order of Canada in a special ceremony held by the Governor General at Rossbrook House.

 Sister Mac died at the age of 45 on February 20th, 1984.

-In 1985, a neighborhood playground was named Sister MacNamara Park.
+In 1985, a neighbourhood playground was named Sister MacNamara Park.
 That same year, the Department of Education established an inner-city scholarship fund in her name.
-In 1986, the University of Winnipeg moved its child care worker program into MacNamara Hall and in 1990 the Winnipeg School Division named a new inner-city school, Sister MacNamara.
+In 1986, the University of Winnipeg moved its childcare worker program into MacNamara Hall and in 1990 the Winnipeg School Division named a new inner-city school, Sister MacNamara.